Find Trade Colleges

 There are 1,889 full-time undergraduates at Lord Fairfax Community College, and 6,337 students altogether.
 The school has a student-to-faculty ratio of 25 to 1.

-Approximately 7% of the students who attend this school take out loans.
+7% of Lord Fairfax Community College students take out loans to afford college costs.
 The typical student loan amount is $4,429 a year.
 The student loan default rate of 4.2% means most graduates are not struggling to pay off their loans.

 Students who graduate from Lord Fairfax Community College with a bachelor’s degree make an average of $32,651 during the early years of their career after graduation.